When you’re looking at white gold wedding rings, I think you’ll agree with me that it can be hard to find the trusted information you need.

 18. What’s The Difference Between A Men’s White Gold Wedding Ring And A Women’s?

-Men’s white gold wedding bands as a rule are wider because men generally have bigger hands than women, but of course this is not always the case.
+Traditionally, Men’s white gold wedding bands tend to be wider because men generally have bigger hands than women, but of course this is not always the case.
 Every hand varies from another.

 Also, men do not typically wear an engagement ring with a wedding ring, though there is an emerging trend for men's engagement rings.